Project Management Triangle and It's Benefits | Incepteo | UK

 This is the total time it takes to finish all the tasks within a project, forming a part of the Project Management Triangle.
 There may be milestones along the way which determine interim deliverables, but time is often a focus area for many clients.
 Yet, again, the predicted time to complete a project will be impacted by many outside factors, such as supplier delays, changes in deliverables, or underestimating the length of time needed to complete a task.
 If something changes to affect the timeline, it may be necessary to add more resources to the project, subsequently increasing costs, to compensate for a loss of time.

 Starting a project, with all parties sharing clear expectations of what is to be delivered, when and how, provides a common focus for everyone involved and is essential for a successful team dynamic.
 An awareness of how these factors interact can also give insights into how they can be challenged and adapted.

 Incepteo believes that software development is incremental, involving iterations of build and perfecting, developed by a team of stakeholders and developers who trust each other and work closely as one team.

-Necessary to establishing this teamwork is a transparent framework within which we all operate to understand the basis upon which we make joint decisions; the Project Triangle provides such a framework.
+Necessary to establishing this teamwork is a transparent framework within which we all operate to understand the basis upon which we make joint decisions; the Project Management Triangle provides such a project framework.

 A shared understanding of the three aspects of a project ensures awareness of the trade-offs that are being made to accommodate a change in one aspect.
 When there is a need to have a “difficult” conversation about trade-offs, we share an understanding with our clients of the need and motivation for such conversations and the priorities of the client in order to maintain the quality they need.
 This removes a lot of potential friction when difficult decisions are needed.